 Being a single parent is becoming more common, with the US Census Bureau estimating that there are around 12 million single-parent families.
-As relationships change and dissolve, many children are left with a lone parent.
+As relationships change and dissolve, many children are left with one parent.

 Let’s take a look at the impact of single parenting on your child’s development and how you can best support them as they grow.

 Poverty and its effects

 One of the single-parent family problems is that they are more likely to struggle with poverty.
 Being the sole wage earner can cause a noticeable gap between your income and your two-income peers.

 The second is to focus on what you can give your child.
 Perhaps you can’t buy them the latest gadget, but you can foster a good relationship with them, and find fun things you can enjoy together for free.